-- prohibited from entering Canada

-- under a removal order in or outside of Canada

-- working in Canada without authorization
+- prohibited from entering Canada - under a removal order in or outside of Canada - working in Canada without authorization - working in Canada for any business or employer other than the business for which you have been nominated

 You must provide any information requested by the BC PNP to verify that conditions of nomination continue to be met.
 Failure to abide by the conditions of nomination, including failure to provide requested information, may result in the cancellation of your nomination.